 ARTE 4996.
-SPECIAL TOPICS II.
-From one to three credit hours.
-From one to three hours of lecture or from two to six hours of workshop per week.
+SPECIAL TOPICS.
+One to nine credit hours.
+One to nine hours of lecture per week or two to six hours of workshop per week.
 Prerequisite: authorization of the Director of the Department.

 Selected topics in fine arts, plastic arts, art history or art theory.